soorenasalari/soorenasalari.github.io/_pages/about.md

 - MSc in Electrical Engineering, Sharif University of Technology, Iran (Sep 2017 – Sep 2019)
 - BSc in Electrical Engineering, Amirkabir University of Technology, Iran (Sep 2013 – Sep 2017)

-## Work Experience
-- Research Scientist Intern at Elekta (April 2024 – September 2024)
-  Working on deep learning-based image registration for real-time tissue motion tracking in 2D-Cine MRI-guided radiotherapy.
-  - Trained foundation models using Python, PyTorch, ITK, MONAI, Nibabel, and NumPy on NVIDIA A100 GPUs.
-  - Achieved a 12% improvement in image alignment by incorporating anatomical landmarks into transformation estimation.
-  - Submitted results to IJCARS.

-- Head of AI Group at Hami Holding (June 2019 – January 2021)
-  Led the development of AI-driven algorithmic trading systems:
-  - Designed and implemented preprocessing and temporal analyses for time-series data and stock price prediction.
-  - Oversaw a team of programmers working on AI and backend data analysis.

 ## Research Interests
 - Deep Learning for Medical Image Analysis
 - Anatomical Landmark Detection